How to Start a Pest Control Business

 The pest control industry is a promising, growing industry that offers plenty of opportunities for entrepreneurs.
 If you enjoy helping people, solving problems, and have great attention to detail, then a career in the pest control industry might be right for you.
 When you start your own pest control business, you’ll be in charge of everything from your marketing to your scheduling, and you’ll probably encounter all sorts of different pest problems that require some creativity to find a solution.

-Pest management is a broad field, and pest control businesses may specialize in certain types of pests or use certain treatment and prevention methods.
-Some businesses also cater to commercial businesses in need of pest control, while other businesses market to residential needs.
+Pest management is a broad field, and pest control businesses may specialize in certain types of pests or use certain treatment and prevention methods such as poison or natural baits.
+Some businesses also cater to commercial businesses needing pest control, while other businesses market to residential needs.

-Pest management may address all sorts of animals, including bed bugs, ants, termites, rats, mice, ticks, mosquitoes, and more.
+Pest management may address all sorts of animals, including bed bugs, ants, termites, rats, mice, roaches, spiders, and more.
 According to the National Pest Management Association, infestations can compromise a building’s structural integrity and overall safety.
 Pest control also helps to protect the food supply and the health of the public.

 The pest control industry has undergone recent growth in the United States.
 From 2014 to 2019, the industry experienced 4.3 percent annual growth, according to IBIS World.
-During that time, the number of pest control businesses in the country grew to 27,410, and industry employment also increased to 134,291.
-In 2019, the industry is expected to bring in $16 billion in revenue.
+During that time, the number of pest control businesses grew to 27,410, and industry employment also increased to 134,291.
+In 2019, the industry was expected to bring in $16 billion in revenue.

 Workwave predicts that a number of trends will continue to shape the pest control industry.
-Bundling services has become a wise business decision, since it can increase a business’ profits while still allowing customers to choose the level of services that is appropriate for their needs.
+Bundling services has become a wise business decision since it can increase a business’s profits while still allowing customers to choose the appropriate level of services for their needs.
 With bundled services, a la carte payments and choices are eliminated, allowing technicians to perform multiple services on one visit, increasing efficiency.

 Recently, the pest control industry has also seen many consolidations where larger companies buy smaller businesses.
 This trend is unlikely to slow down, as over 30 high-profile acquisitions took place in 2018 alone.
 This means that the market is hot, and smaller companies may have acquisition and merger opportunities.
-Alternatively, small companies can work to set themselves apart from larger companies, and can use their small size as a marketing advantage.
+Alternatively, small companies can set themselves apart from larger companies and use their small size as a marketing advantage.